NoneToRoot/pywebcrwl/README.md

   ## Documentation

-  - **extract_emails(urls)** : This function scans each URL in the list using a regular expression to find and extract valid email addresses from the page content.
+  - **extract_emails(urls)** : This function scans each URL in the "urls" list using a regular expression to find and extract valid email addresses from the page content.
     **Note**: since the function uses regular expression, there can be false positive

     Parameteres: